moderngl/moderngl-window/docs/index.rst

 A cross platform helper library for ModernGL making window creation and resource loading simple.

-Please report documentation improvements on github.
-Writing documenation is diffucult and we can't do it without you.
+..
+Note:: Please report documentation improvements/issues on github.
+Writing documenation is
+          diffucult and we can't do it without you.
 Pull requests with documentation improvements are also greatly appreciated.

 .. toctree::
    :maxdepth: 3